 Costumes and props for dress up

 I would encourage you not to buy expensive character costumes as they provide limited play value.
-Collect items that can be used multiple ways from around your house for children.
+Collect items that can be used multiple ways.
+These can include

 - old purses,

-Thrift stores are often gold mine and supplied all kinds of things.
-We found wigs, jewellery and even an old fur!
+Thrift stores are often gold mine and can supply all manner of treasures.
+We found wigs, jewelry and even an old fur!
 When purchasing dress up clothes look for things that are multi use.
-For example a plain kid’s cape can be used by a superhero, a knight in armour, or royalty.
+For example a plain kid’s cape can be used by a superhero, a knight in amour, or royalty.
+A doctor’s kit can also be used by a “veterinarian” or a “zoo keeper.”

 One of the best props for pretend play is a tea set.
 We have one at the library and it gets hours of use every week.
 I particularly like this one as it is made from recycled plastic and sturdy enough to provide hours of play.
 Here are some our favorite toys for pretend play.